Lindsey Vonn: Personal life

 Lindsey Kildow married fellow 2002 Olympian and former U.S. Ski Team athlete Thomas Vonn on September 29, 2007, at the Silver Lake Lodge in Deer Valley, Utah.
 In November 2011, after four years of marriage, the couple announced they would divorce.
 The divorce was finalized on January 9, 2013.

 Kildow, still using her married name Vonn, met golfer Tiger Woods at a charity event in 2012.
-They began dating in March 2013, before splitting up in May 2015.
+They dated from March 2013 until splitting up in May 2015.
+The pair's relationship was sensationalized on the PGA Tour with Vonn's numerous appearances.
 In late 2016, she began dating NFL assistant coach Kenan Smith, before splitting in November 2017.
-In June 2018, she began dating P. K. Subban, a defenseman in the NHL.
+In June 2018, she started dating P. K. Subban, a defenseman in the NHL.
 Subban traveled to Åre, Sweden, to watch her win a bronze medal in the FIS Alpine World Ski Championships Downhill on February 10, 2019.
 On August 23, 2019, Vonn and Subban announced their engagement.
-In December 2019, Vonn announced she proposed to Subban.
-In May 2020, Vonn and Subban purchased a villa in Beverly Hills for $6.75 Million.
-In July 2020, she asked her followers on Twitter for their opinions regarding interracial relationships.
+In December 2019, Vonn announced that she proposed to Subban.
+In May 2020, Vonn and Subban purchased a villa in Beverly Hills for $6.75 million.
 On October 21, 2020, Vonn and Subban were announced as members of the ownership group of Angel City FC, a Los Angeles-based team set to start play in the National Women's Soccer League in 2022.
-On December 29, 2020, they both announced their break-up on Instagram.
+On December 29, they both announced their break-up on Instagram.
 Vonn announced that the two had parted ways, but remained friends.
+In 2021, Vonn began a relationship with Diego Osorio, co-founder of tequila company Lobos 1707; however, their split was later announced in February 2025.